rednafi/rednafi.com/content/go/interface_guards.md

 need to export types that are required to implement specific interfaces as part of their API contract.

-However, there's another way you can statically check interface conformity at compile time with zero runtime overhead.
+However, there's a way you can statically check interface conformity at compile time with zero runtime overhead.
 Turns out, this was always buried in [Effective Go].
 Observe:

 ```go